Corfe Castle: Royal castle

 In the early 12th century, Henry I began the construction of a stone keep at Corfe.
 Progressing at a rate of 3 to 4 m per year for the best part of a decade, the work began in around 1096 or 1097 and was complete by 1105.
 The chalk of the hill Corfe Castle was built on was an unsuitable building material, and instead Purbeck limestone quarried a few miles away was used.
 By the reign of King Stephen (1135–1154) Corfe Castle was already a strong fortress with a keep and inner enclosure, both built in stone.
 In 1139, during the civil war of Stephen's reign, Corfe withstood a siege by the King.
 It is thought that he built a siege castle to facilitate the siege and that a series of earthworks about 290 m south-southwest of Corfe Castle mark the site of the fortification.

 The south-west gatehouse, which allowed access from the outer bailey to the west bailey, dates from the mid 13th century.
+The masonry is of high quality.